 - Reflecting over lunch.

-Applicants must be a rising junior or senior (current sophomore or junior) with a 3.0+ GPA.
-Preference is given to students in the Schools of Humanities & Social Sciences, Arts & Communication, and Business, as well as those possessing:
+Applicants must be a rising sophomore, junior, or senior with a 3.0+ GPA (graduating students may not apply).
+Preference is given to students possessing:

 - Leadership and/or civic engagement experience

 - Interest in social change

 - Professionalism, commitment, curiosity, and creativity